 In these 1-hour sessions, clients are supported along their journey to connect with their physical and sensory experience, release traumatic stress, find relief from symptoms, and strengthen their innate abilities to self-regulate emotions, be present, and feel true inner peace and joy.
 SE is not talk therapy; it is a method that works directly with the nervous system to support a lasting state of balance and resilience.

-SE can be an effective methodology to support recovery from a variety of symptoms of trauma.
-Some of these include:
+SE can be an effective methodology to support recovery from many symptoms, such as:

 Post-traumatic stress disorder (PTSD)

 Chronic or recurring pain

 Unexplained physical symptoms

 Trauma symptoms may result from a wide variety of experiences such as accidents, invasive medical or dental procedures, sexual or physical assault, emotional abuse, neglect, war, natural disasters, loss, birth or developmental trauma, or the chronic stressors of ongoing fear, conflict, or being underprivileged.
 Trauma symptoms may be caused by acute stress from a perceived or actual threat to one’s life, or be the end product of cumulative stress.